 Hals Church is the largest village church in Denmark.
 The eldest parts of the church stem from the 11th Century.
-1219 is the oldest year, mentioned in connection with Hals Church.
+Hals Church was first mentioned in 1219.

-Hals Church had to be built on request by the bishop of Vendelbo diocese, who resided in Børglum.
+Hals Church was built by the request of the bishop of the Vendelbo diocese, who resided in Børglum.

 The original church was a small late Roman brick church, whose brickwork has been partially preserved in the current church’s oldest part, i.e. the two parts of the nave, which lead up to the much later erected west tower.